-During interviews with offenders the Auditor spoke to five offenders who alleged suffering sexual abuse while in the community.
-All five offenders alleged suffering sexual abuse as a child.
-Each of the five stated they were offered a follow-up meeting with the mental health professional.
-Those who accepted the follow-up were asked how quickly the mental health professional met with them, they informed it was within a couple days.
+During interviews with offenders the Auditor spoke to one offender who alleged suffering sexual abuse while in the community.
+The offender alleged suffering sexual abuse as a child.
+The offender stated he was offered a follow-up meeting with the mental health professional.
+The Auditor determined the offender met with a mental health professional within days of learning of the victimization.